giuliojiang/jpress/doc/Doc.md

 # Server side context jpressContext

-`jpressContext.googleClientId` The Google API Client ID for Sign-in services `jpressContext.mongoConnectionUrl` The MongoDB connection URL `jpressContext.mongoCollectionName` The name of the target MongoDB collection in which to work `jpressContext.enableLogging` Boolean.
+`jpressContext.googleClientId` The Google API Client ID for Sign-in services

+`jpressContext.mongoConnectionUrl` The MongoDB connection URL

+`jpressContext.mongoCollectionName` The name of the target MongoDB collection in which to work

+`jpressContext.enableLogging` Boolean.
 Enable or disable verbose logging

+# Template engine

+TODO resume

+HTML documents go through a custom template engine in NodeJS.

+The element in which the header is inserted has the ID `jpress-header`.

+The element in which the footer is inserted has the ID `jpress-footer`.

+The template engine also injects the contents of `template/jpress.js` into the HTML as first child of head. `jpress.js` also goes through replacement for base URL and google Client ID.

 # Messages API